Quantum state engineering by steering in the presence of errors: Discussion

 We have further shown that when all the detector outcomes are averaged out, the system evolution is governed by the stochastic weighted sum of simple dissipators, each steering toward one of the available directions.
 We have provided a particular example with two erroneous steering directions parametrized by their probability and a polar angle in the Bloch sphere.
 In the stationary state regime, the quantifiers showed that the protocol is quite robust to this error, as its leading power in the polar angle is of order four.

 In addition, we have investigated how an environment may interfere with the detector and steered system by using a perturbation Hamiltonian with multiplicative white noise.
 With this error, we have analytically studied the dynamics of the system and showed how the additional dissipative channels appear in the corresponding Lindbladian.
 We have developed two approaches to arrive at the resulting Lindblad equation.
 The first approach involves directly averaging the detector-system dynamics over realizations of the white noise.
 Subsequently, a blind measurement is performed.

 In our second approach, we have devised a novel stochastic master equation to simultaneously describe the influences of the detector measurement and the environment perturbation.
 This master equation is diffusive because it has a unitary fluctuating generator, unlike the master equation of the diffusive type mentioned.
 The deterministic part of this stochastic master equation includes the detector's contribution (the finite backaction), an additional backaction caused by the environment, and a dissipator, which is the It\^o correction of the fluctuating unitary generator.
 As part of this equation, an inhomogeneous Poissonian process represents the jump part.
 However, unlike the usual jump terms used in standard stochastic master equations, this one describes a jump to a mixed state instead of a pure state.
-Because of the novelty of this equation, it would be necessary to extend and strengthen its mathematical foundations in the same manner as it was done for the jump and diffusive-type stochastic master equations \cite{attal_repeated_2006, attal2010stochastic,barchielli1991measurements}.
+Because of the novelty of this equation, it would be necessary to extend and strengthen its mathematical foundations in the same manner as it was done for the jump, diffusive, and more standard diffusive-type stochastic master equations \cite{attal_repeated_2006, attal2010stochastic,barchielli1991measurements,pellegrini2009diffusion, pellegrini_markov_2010}.
 With this error, we analyzed the dynamics analytically for a particular form of the perturbation Hamiltonian.
 We showed how the additional dissipative channels appear in the system dynamics.
 We have shown that when the ideal target state is an eigenstate of the constant operator of the perturbation, the protocol displays complete robustness.
 This is no longer the case when the former condition is not fulfilled.